Kool-K/Birthday-Website/README.md

 ---

 ## ✨ Features
+- **Interactive "Deep Sea" Intro:** A stunning, mouse-interactive welcome screen with a deep blue ocean, generating ripples, bubbles, and featuring a school of gently swimming fish and a majestic whale that occasionally drifts by.
 - **A Beautiful, Animated Journey:** The website unfolds like a story with smooth, scroll-based animations.
 - **Personalized Memory Lane:** Showcase your favorite photos in an elegant "scrapbook" style.
 - **Magical Wishes Wall:** A never-ending, floating shower of good wishes for the birthday person.